keystonejs/keystone/docs/tutorials/relationships.md

 },
 ```

 Create a Todo without assigning it to a user.
-Then go to a user, assign a Todo to the `task` field.
-Go back to the todo and notice that the `assignee` field has been filled in.
+Then go to a user, assign a Todo
+to the `task` field.
+Go back to the todo and notice that the `assignee` field

-## Assigning multiple tasks to a user (to-many relationship)
+has been filled in.

+## To-many relationship

 What if a user needs to be able to do multiple tasks?
-Keystone provides a way to do this easily.
+Keystone provides a way to
+do this easily.
 Take a look at following code in `Users.js`:

 ```javascript
 tasks: {